NickMcConnell/FAangband/docs/attack.rst

   wearer's to-hit and to-dam values.

 Gloves of Agility
   These gloves will increase the wearer's dexterity.
-Because of the special nature of these gloves, magic users may wear these gloves without incurring a mana penalty.

-Gauntlets of Power
+Gloves of Power
-  These spiked gauntlets will boost the wearer's strength as well as the wearer's to-hit and to-dam numbers.
+  These gloves will boost the wearer's strength as well as the wearer's to-hit and to-dam numbers.

 Ego Boots:
 ----------